pratsinha01/pratsinha01.github.io/_posts/thoughts/2017-12-16-first-break.md

 [__Will I do it again ?__](#again)

-I took an 8 month break from work beginning July 2016 till March 2017.
+I took an 8 months long break from work beginning July 2016 till March 2017.
 This was after two years of working as an associate product manager at hike messenger.

 <a name="why">__Why did I take the break ?__</a>